It’s funny that possibly the worst stadium ever built, especially among those constructed in the last 20-30 years, would be in Toronto.

 8. Target Center, Minneapolis – NBA

 Nothing about the Target Center screams “NBA Bucket List” for avid fans around the NBA.
 Opened at a time when most arena operators knew fans wanted to be comfortable (1990) it still lacks all the amenities that the modern hoops fan might want.
-As well, the Timberwolves, though improved today with Jimmy Butler, Karl-Anthony Towns and Andrew Wiggins on the roster, hasn’t been all that good for a long, long time, last making the post-season in 2004.
+As well, the Timberwolves, though improved today with Jimmy Butler, Karl-Anthony Towns, and Andrew Wiggins on the roster, hasn’t been very good for a long, long time, going 13 straight seasons without making the playoffs until they sneaked into 8th in 2017-18 — and then lost in the first round anyway.
 The food at the Target has also been roundly criticized for being as bland as the brand of basketball played there in too many seasons.
 What also doesn’t help this formerly deplorable arena is the fact the spectacular Target Field is right across the street.
-It has been renovated at great cost for the 2017 season, but will it be enough?
+It was renovated at great cost for the 2017 season, but will it be enough?